Mangammal chatram, Kodumbalur

-Mangammal chatram is a chatram located at Kodumbalur in Pudukkottai district, Tamilnadu, India.
+Mangammal chatram is a chatram located at Kodumbalur in Pudukkottai district, Tamil Nadu, India.

 Location

-Known as Kodumbalur chatram it is located in Viralimalai-Madurai road.
+Known as Kodumbalur chatram, it is located on the Viralimalai-Madurai road.

 Structure

-This chatram was built by Mangammal, in 17th century CE, for the use of the people who are going from Madurai to Trichy and vice versa, for taking rest, boarding and lodging.
-It has many art works.
-As found in palaces, beautiful pillars with arches are found in this structure.
-It exposes the architectural skill of the artisans of that period.
+This chatram was built by Queen Regent Mangammal in the 17th century CE, for the use of people going from Madurai to Trichy and vice versa, for taking rest, boarding and lodging.
+It contains many artworks.
+The structure has beautiful pillars with arches, similar to those found in palaces.
+It serves as a showcase of the architectural skill of the artisans of that period.

 Present status

-Later it was changed into an educational institution.
-For some years middle school was functioning in it.
-As new school was built nearby, the school was shifted there and it was locked and not used.
-It was not maintained properly.
-Historical enthusiasts expect that this should be properly maintained.
+Later, it was changed into an educational institution.
+For some years, it housed a middle school.
+As a new school building was built nearby, the school was moved there, and the building was abandoned and not maintained properly.
+Historical enthusiasts have called for proper maintenance of the building.